Hitting forbidden induced subgraphs on bounded treewidth graphs: Lower bounds for Colorful -IS-Deletion

 As mentioned in Section~\ref{sec:algos-no-colors}, both \textsc{Colorful $K_2$-IS-Deletion} and \textsc{Colorful $I_2$-IS-Deletion} can be solved in polynomial time.
 In our next result we show that if $H$ is slightly larger than these two graphs (namely, $K_2$ or $I_2$), then \textsc{Colorful $H$-IS-Deletion} becomes hard.
 Namely, we provide a single-exponential lower bound for the following three graphs $H$ on three vertices that are {\sl not} covered by Theorem~\ref{thm:lower-bound-colors}: $K_3$, $I_3$, and $K_2 + K_1$.
 Note that these lower bounds are tight by the algorithm of Theorem~\ref{thm:generic-algo-colors}.

 \begin{theorem} Let $H \in \{K_{3}, I_3, K_2 + K_1\}$.
-Then, unless the \ETH fails, the \textsc{Colorful $H$-IS-Deletion} problem cannot be solved in time $\Ocal^*(2^{o(t)})$, where $t$ is the width of a given tree decomposition of the input graph. \end{theorem} \begin{proof} We reduce from the \textsc{Vertex Cover} problem restricted to input graphs with maximum degree at most three.
-To see that this problem cannot be solved in time $\Ocal^*(2^{o(n)})$ under the \ETH, where $n$ is the number of vertices of the input graph, one can apply the classical \NP-hardness reduction~\cite{GareyJ79} from 3-\textsc{Sat} to \textsc{Vertex Cover}, but restricting the input formulas to be {\sl clean}.
+Then, unless the \ETH fails, the {\sc Colorful $H$-IS-Deletion} problem cannot be solved in time $\Ocal^*(2^{o(t)})$, where $t$ is the width of a given tree decomposition of the input graph. \end{theorem} \begin{proof} We will prove that none of the considered problems can be solved in time $2^{o(n)}$ under the \ETH, which clearly implies the statement of the theorem.
+For this, we reduce from the \textsc{Vertex Cover} problem restricted to input graphs with maximum degree at most three.
+To see that this problem cannot be solved in time $2^{o(n)}$ under the \ETH, where $n$ is the number of vertices of the input graph, one can apply the classical \NP-hardness reduction~\cite{GareyJ79} from 3-\textsc{Sat} to \textsc{Vertex Cover}, but restricting the input formulas to be {\sl clean}.
 Then the result follows from Lemma~\ref{lem:clean3SAT}.

 We first present a reduction for $H=K_3$.
-Given an instance $G$ of \textsc{Vertex Cover}, with $|V(G)|=n$ and $\Delta(G) \leq 3$, we proceed to construct an instance $(G_{K_3}, \sigma)$ of \textsc{$H$-IS-Deletion} with $|V(G_{K_3})| = \Ocal(n)$ such that $G$ has a vertex cover of size at most $k$ if and only if $G_{K_3}$ has a set of size at most $2k$ hitting all (induced) $\sigma$-$K_3$-subgraphs.
+Given an instance $G$ of \textsc{Vertex Cover}, with $|V(G)|=n$, $|E(G)|=m$, and $\Delta(G) \leq 3$, we proceed to construct an instance $(G_{K_3}, \sigma)$ of \textsc{$H$-IS-Deletion} with $|V(G_{K_3})| = \Ocal(n)$ such that $G$ has a vertex cover of size at most $k$ if and only if $G_{K_3}$ has a set of size at most $k+m$ hitting all (induced) $\sigma$-$K_3$-subgraphs.
 Note that this will prove the desired result, as $\tw(G_{K_3}) \leq |V(G_{K_3})| = \Ocal(n)$, and a tree decomposition of $G_{K_3}$ achieving that width consists of just one bag containing all vertices.

 Let $V(K_3) = \{z_1,z_2,z_3\}$ and let $L$ be the graph obtained from three disjoint copies of $K_3$ by identifying vertices $z_2$ of the first and second copies, and vertices $z_3$ of the second and third copies.
 We define $G_{K_3}$ as the graph obtained from $G$ be replacing each edge $\{u,v\} \in E(G)$ by the graph $L$, identifying vertex $u$ (resp. $v$) with vertex $z_1$ of the first (resp. third) copy of $K_3$ in $L$.
 We define the $K_3$-coloring $\sigma$ of $G_{K_3}$ in the natural way, that is, each vertex of $G_{K_3}$ gets the color of its corresponding vertex in the gadget $L$.
 Note that all vertices that were originally in $G$ get color $z_1$.
 Since $\Delta(G) \leq 3$, it follows that $|V(G_{K_3})| = |V(G)| + |E(G)|\cdot (|V(L)| -2 ) = |V(G)| + 5|E(G)| \leq 17 |V(G)|/2 = \Ocal(n)$.